Torino is my beloved hometown.

 Several friends turned their second-apartments into lovely Airbnbs':

 Francesca owns the very lovely B&B Foresteria degli artisti on Piazza Vittorio, one of my favorite square of Torino, and has another one few blocks east of that.
 All the friends I have sent there were happy and satisfied with the experience, especially because you get to live in a real "torinese" house and Francesca has plenty of useful tips for her guests.

-Our dear friends Serena and Dario owns a lovely Airbnbs in the San Salvario area (full of restaurants and convenient to the train station):
+Our dear friends Serena and Dario own a lovely Airbnb in the San Salvario area (full of restaurants and close to the train station):

 and another one in the very elegant residential area of Crocetta: